possibilities/meteor-filters/README.md

       return next(a, b, c);
     };

-If you return nothing causes the current filters arguments to be passed on as-is making these equivalent:
+Returning nothing causes the current filter's arguments to be passed on as-is making these equivalent:

     var myFilter4 = function(a, b, c) {
       // do something!